How to have the perfect campervan holidays with your dog

 When it comes to sleeping, each dog owner will simply find their own way.
 It’s worth bringing the cushion, toy or blanket that your dog sleeps with at home.
 They’ll feel reassured and comforted by its familiarity.
 Your dog could sleep in its travel cage or in the awning.
 Alternatively, some owners like to have a special cubby hole or cushion created for their pet’s bed.

-To get the best night sleep, we find that it helps to get into a routine.
+To get a great nights sleep, we find that it helps to get into a routine.
 Our dog, Angus, gets a good walk and a pee before he goes to bed.
 Then we wash and dry his feet to keep the campervan cleaner.
 After that, he’ll happily drift off.

 During the day

 Have you noticed that dogs seem to have their own alarm clock that tells them when they should be been fed or walked?
 We try to keep Angus’ routine as close to what he experiences at home.
 This helps him to feel more relaxed and settled.

 - We take our dog out for their walk at the same time as at home.